acentswap/docs2-wiki/products/yield-farming/crosschain-farming/faq.md

 #### Upon Harvesting:

-Since CAKE rewards are calculated and distributed on BNB Chain.
-Users can claim their CAKE rewards with a single BNB Chain transaction without the need for cross-chain operations.
+Since ADE rewards are calculated and distributed on BNB Chain.
+Users can claim their ADE rewards with a single BNB Chain transaction without the need for cross-chain operations.

 #### Upon Withdrawal:

 1. Users request withdrawing LP tokens on farming blockchains (like Ethereum).
 2. Celer message bus is utilised to deliver the "withdraw" message to BNB Chain.
-3. An executor on BNB Chain withdraws the farming tokens from the farms, burns those tokens, transfers the earned CAKE to users, and utilises the Celer message bus to deliver the confirmation message back to the original farming blockchain.
+3. An executor on BNB Chain withdraws the farming tokens from the farms, burns those tokens, transfers the earned ADE to users, and utilises the Celer message bus to deliver the confirmation message back to the original farming blockchain.
 4. An executor on the farming blockchain confirms everything and then releases the LP tokens from the vault contracts.